Salesforce

 Contents

-Before the snowstorm:
+Before the snowstorm

-Wind Protection: If blowing or drifting snow is a concern due to prevailing winds, consider installing a windbreak at a safe distance to shield the unit.
+Wind protection: If blowing or drifting snow is a concern due to prevailing winds, consider installing a windbreak at a safe distance to shield the unit.

-Enclosures: Generac’s generators are not designed or intended to be enclosed in a secondary enclosure.
+Enclosures: Generac’s generators are not designed or intended to be placed in a secondary enclosure.
 Generac’s home standby generators include an all-weather housing with venting designed and tested to provide proper airflow and exhaust for the engine in open air.

 See also

-During snow accumulation:
+During snow accumulation

 Generator issues and error codes during snowstorms or extreme cold